UK Secondary · KS3 Maths · Year 7, 8, 9

 Use them

-Okay for brainstorming a word problem context.
-Bad at scaffolding difficulty properly — often produces 10 near-identical questions, then one impossible one.
-Mark schemes are unreliable.
+Useful for brainstorming a word problem context.
+Less reliable for scaffolding difficulty properly — often produces near-identical questions then jumps to impossible.

 Use us